dbohdan/recur/README.md

   If `group` is not specified, the function returns a list of submatches (with the full match as the first element) or `default` if no match is found.
   If `group` is specified, it returns the given capture group or `default` if the group is not found.
   These methods require the option `-I`/`--replay-stdin`, `-O`/`--hold-stdout`, and `-E`/`--hold-stderr` respectively.
-  Without the option, they match against an empty string.
+  Without the option, the corresponding object is `None`, and calling methods on it will result in an error.

 The `exit` function allows you to override the default behavior of returning the last command's exit code.
 For example, you can make recur exit with success when the command fails.